 Summer/Fall 2018 - available May 1

 Prior to attending orientation, all new transfer students are asked to complete online modules through Blackboard Learn called the Transfer Toolkit.
 These modules will help you explore personal interests and skills, and feel confident in your major selection.
 Although we realize that transfer students are entering UNT with some college experience, we want to make sure your transition to our university is seamless.
-Log on to Blackboard Learn at learn.unt.edu with your EUID (example: abc1234) and password.
-On the top menu bar, select “organizations” and then your Transfer Toolkit should be visible.
+Log on to UNT Instructure (Canvas) at unt.instructure.com with your EUID (example: abc1234) and password.
+On the leftmenu bar, select “courses” and then your Transfer Toolkit should be visible.
 It is recommended that you complete the Transfer Toolkit modules before your orientation session.